kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.4.6 =
+* TWEAK: Bumped the PHP version requirement of Fontsampler itself to PHP 7.0.0.
+Do not upgrade Fontsampler unless your server supports at least PHP version 7.0.0!

 = 0.4.5 =
 * FEATURE: Introduced site-wide toggle setting to proxy file URLs, so that the physical file location is not exposed (requires using non-plain permalink setting)